lapostoj/lapostoj.fr/src/pages/articles/2019-02-08---Kubernetes-Up-And-Running/index.md

 The service discovery is based on the _Service_ objects.
 A Service is a named label selector.
-You can create a service bu running
+You can create a service by running

 ```bash
 kubectl expose deployment <deployment-name>